The Medicare Journey™

 - A hearing before a Administrative Law Judge (ALJ).

 - A review by Medicare Appeals Council (Appeals Council).

 - A Judicial review by a federal district court.

-Who Manages Medicare?
+Who manages Medicare?

-Medicare is a mix of both government and private health insurance for seniors (65yr+) who have two main paths to choose from 1) Original Medicare & 2) Medicare Advantage.
+Medicare is a mix of both government and private health insurance for seniors (65yr+) who have two main paths to choose from 1) Original Medicare and 2) Medicare Advantage.
 Medicare consists of 4 Letter Parts NOT Plans that work together in a confusing way.
 Basic Medicare (Part A) is normally, freely given to Americans who have worked for at least 10 years and made (FICA) tax contributions.
 Medicare coverage varies depending on the path one takes with supplemental options available.
 Everyone should enroll in Medicare because it is the foundation of all health insurance even if you have guaranteed employer health coverage as your primary insurance.